winhowes/AuthTranslator/README.md

 ## Features

 - **Reverse Proxy**: Forwards incoming HTTP requests to a target backend based on the requested host or `X-AT-Int` header.
 The header can be disabled or restricted to a specific host using command-line flags.
-- **Pluggable Authentication**: Supports "basic", "token" and Google OIDC authentication types with room for extension.
+- **Pluggable Authentication**: Supports "basic", "token", `hmac_signature` and Google OIDC authentication types with room for extension.
 - **Extensible Plugins**: Add new auth, secret and integration plugins to cover different systems.
 - **Rate Limiting**: Limits the number of requests per caller and per host within a rolling window.
 - **Allowlist**: Integrations can restrict specific callers to particular paths, methods and required parameters.